omundy/dig333-devlog/README.md

 ### Context

-- The "Critical Engineering Maifesto" is exactly as it sounds, a list of rules for all critical engineers to follow.
+- The "Critical Engineering Manifesto" is exactly as it sounds, a list of rules for all critical engineers to follow.
 Rule number 4 seems the most interesting since it pushes engineers to think of the ethical implications of their work.
 The "Artist Profile: Julian Oliver" gives an in depth interview of one of the writers of the manifesto.
 He has made some interesting projects including a Transparency Grenade, which looks like a Grenade, but instead of an explosion it hacks into nearby systems and leaks the data.
-"All Watched Over By Machines of Loving Grace" documents how the philosohy of Ayn Rand affected the economy in America.
+"All Watched Over By Machines of Loving Grace" documents how the philosophy of Ayn Rand affected the economy in America.
 Randians believed that with the aid of computer technology, people could be truly free.
 - "We think through tools both before and while we use them and the more we depend upon a tool the more we are changed by it." - Julian Oliver
 - I find it really interesting how economists and politicians believed in the power of computers to stabilize the economy in a way that borders on almost religious faith.
 - How do we form better practices to create with ethics in mind?